TITLE: Program Director

 Nursing requires a Master's degree in Nursing from an accredited institution, as well as a current, unencumbered registered nurse license in the state of Oregon or the ability to be licensed in the state.
 Three years of progressively responsible professional experience which typically includes nursing education and/or clinical administration.
 One year of experience leading and coordinating the work of other staff, preparing and monitoring budgets, and performing administrative work.

-Community Education, Alternative Programs, Workforce Development, CLIMB Center for Advancement positions require a Bachelor’s degree in Public Administration, Business Administration, Education, Counseling, Psychology, Marketing, Communication or related field.
+Community Education, Alternative Programs, CLIMB Center for Advancement positions require a Bachelor’s degree in Public Administration, Business Administration, Education, Counseling, Psychology, Marketing, Communication or related field.
 Six years of progressively responsible management experience in an academic department, business, industry or post-secondary institution.

 KNOWLEDGE AND SKILLS